 The Tribal Council shall adopt, and the Commission shall implement, regulations providing for such additional licensing and background investigation requirements and procedures as it deems appropriate, provided that such additional requirements are at least as stringent as those contained in IGRA (i.e., 25 U.S.C. § 2710(b)(2)(F) and 25 C.F.R.
-Parts 556 and 558) and the Compact.
+Parts 556 and 558) and a Compact, if any.